emilwallner/emilwallner/README.md

-👋 I'm currently a resident at Google using machine learning to explore art and culture.
+👋 I'm a resident at Google using machine learning to explore art and culture.

-Part-time, I'm doing independent research in neural reasoning where I apply machine learning to logical tasks such as programming and mathematics.
+Part-time, I'm an independent researcher in neural reasoning where I apply machine learning to logical tasks such as programming and mathematics.

 In 2018, I made a popular open-source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code), and in early 2019 I was subject for a short-film by Google for my work on [automated colorization](https://www.youtube.com/watch?v=xKPk7tG2upc).